aws-samples/amazon-aurora-labs-for-mysql/docs/reinvent-gdb/failover/index.md

 * Within the RDS console, select **Databases** on the left menu.
 This will bring you to the list of Databases already deployed.
 You should see **gdb2-cluster**  and **gdb2-node1** .

+    !!! note
-    * Note: You might also notice that in your RDS console it will still report the primary region DB cluster and DB instance still as *Available*, that is because we are simulating a failure by blocking all networking access via NACLs, and the blast radius of such a simulation is limited only to your AWS Account; the RDS/Aurora service and its internal health checks are provided by the service control plane itself and will still report the DB cluster and DB instance as healthy because there is no *real outage*.
+        You might also notice that in your RDS console it will still report the primary region DB cluster and DB instance still as *Available*, that is because we are simulating a failure by blocking all networking access via NACLs, and the blast radius of such a simulation is limited only to your AWS Account; the RDS/Aurora service and its internal health checks are provided by the service control plane itself and will still report the DB cluster and DB instance as healthy because there is no *real outage*.

 * Select the secondary DB Cluster **gdb2-cluster**.
 Click on the **Actions** menu, then select **Remove from Global**
     <span class="image">![Aurora Promote Secondary](failover-aurora-promote1.png)</span>

 * A message will pop up asking you to confirm that this will break replication from the primary DB cluster.
 Confirm by clicking on **Remove and promote**.

 * The promote process should take less than 1 minute.
 Once complete, you should be able to see the previously secondary DB cluster is now labeled as **Regional** and the DB instance is now a **Writer** node.
     <span class="image">![Aurora Promote Secondary](failover-aurora-promote2.png)</span>